-- 14.7.18 The operator of the Proposed Development will be required to subscribe to the Environment Agency's Flood Warning and Alert Service in the area. - 14.7.19 As a precaution, flood resilience measures will be incorporated into the Proposed Development design to minimise the amount of damage and reduce the recovery time in the unlikely case of the Site becoming inundated.
-During the detailed design and construction of the Proposed Development the opportunity will be taken to adopt flood resilient design techniques. - 14.7.20 The following resilient measures have been identified as possible options for inclusion at the Site, subject to final design: - critical equipment and a safe place of refuge for people (as outlined in the FRA in ES Appendix 14A in ES Volume III) will be raised/ provided on an upper level of the building respectively above the 0.1% AEP event plus an allowance for climate change scenario flood water level of 4.55 mAOD (as estimated by AECOM until further information is provided by the Environment Agency2) for the year 2115 as per Environment Agency guidance on climate change allowances;
+- 14.7.19 The operator of the Proposed Development will be required to subscribe to the Environment Agency's Flood Warning and Alert Service in the area. - 14.7.20 As a precaution, flood resilience measures will be incorporated into the Proposed Development design to minimise the amount of damage and reduce the recovery time in the unlikely case of the Site becoming inundated.
+During the detailed design and construction of the Proposed Development the opportunity will be taken to adopt flood resilient design techniques. - 14.7.21 The following resilience measures have been identified as possible options for inclusion at the Site, subject to final design: - critical equipment and a place of safe refuge for people (as outlined in the FRA in Appendix 14A of the ES Volume III, Document Ref.
+6.4) will be raised/provided on an upper level of the building respectively above the 0.1% AEP event plus an allowance for climate change scenario flood water level of 4.60 mAOD (as defined by the Environment Agency's North Area Tidal Modelling study) for the year 2115 as per the UKCP09 climate change projections.
+The Environment Agency's latest guidance on climate change allowances for FRAs (as per the UKCP18 projections) were also considered (Environment Agency, 2020); - boundary walls and fencing could be designed with high water resistance materials and/ or effective seals to minimise water penetration for low depth, short duration floods; and

-- boundary walls and fencing could be designed with high water resistance materials and/or effective seals to minimise water penetration for low depth, short duration floods; and - tanks could be bunded to a level higher than the 0.5% AEP plus climate change event breach flood level. - 14.7.21 The following measures might also be considered for inclusion in the Proposed Development: - pipelines and storage tanks designed to withstand the water pressures associated with high return period event flooding; - tanks securely tethered in such a way as to ensure the infrastructure remains secure should flooding occur; - electrical supply entering the Proposed Development from height and down to required connections; - use of flood barriers on access points; - protecting wiring for operational control of the Proposed Development, telephone, internet and other services by suitable insulation in the distribution ducts to prevent damage; - materials with low permeability up to 0.3 m and acceptance of water passage through building at higher water depths; - flood proofing including the use of flood resistant building materials, use of water resistant coatings, use of galvanised and stainless steel fixings and raising electrical sockets and switches; - utilising floor materials that are able to withstand exposure to floodwater without significant deterioration and that can be easily cleaned, e.g. concrete-based or stone; - incorporating water resistant services within the buildings, i.e. avoid services using ferrous materials; - design of the Proposed Development to drain water away after flooding;
+- tanks could be bunded to a level higher than the 0.5% AEP plus climate change event breach flood level. - 14.7.22 The following measures may also be considered for inclusion in the Proposed Development: - pipelines and storage tanks designed to withstand the water pressures associated with high return period event flooding; - tanks securely tethered in such a way as to ensure the infrastructure remains secure should flooding occur; - electrical supply entering the Proposed Development from height and down to required connections; - use of flood barriers on access points; - protecting wiring for operational control of the Proposed Development, telephone, internet and other services by suitable insulation in the distribution ducts to prevent damage; - materials with low permeability up to 0.3 m and acceptance of water passage through building at higher water depths; - flood proofing including the use of flood resistant building materials, use of water resistant coatings, use of galvanised and stainless steel fixings and raising electrical sockets and switches; - utilising floor materials that are able to withstand exposure to floodwater without significant deterioration and that can be easily cleaned, e.g. concretebased or stone; - incorporating water resistant services within the buildings, i.e. avoid services using ferrous materials; - design of the Proposed Development to drain water away after flooding; - providing access to all spaces to permit drying and cleaning; - carefully considering the type of usage and layout of ground floor areas to minimise the potential impact on business operations following a flood; and - suitable waterproofing measures to development located below ground i.e. tanking below ground storage areas etc.